bourumir-wyngs/rs-opw-kinematics/README.md

 - Joint [torques](https://docs.rs/rs-opw-kinematics/1.3.7/rs_opw_kinematics/jacobian/struct.Jacobian.html#method.torques) required to achieve a desired end-effector force/torque.

-The same Joints structure is reused, the six values now representing either angular velocities in radians per second or torgues in Newton meters.
+The same Joints structure is reused, the six values now representing either angular velocities in radians per second or torques in Newton meters.
 For the end effector, it is possible to use either nalgebra Isometry3 or Vector6, both defining velocities in m/s or rotations in N m.

-These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorgue of individual joints.
+These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorque of individual joints.

 # Example